kevinschaich/mintable/README.md

 ### Google Sheets

-> I use a Google Sheet because it's convenient.
-If you don't trust Google or want to build your own fancy interface, you can totally do that - but that's out of scope for this demo.

 - First, create a Google Sheets spreadsheet, and save its ID in `.env` as `SHEETS_SHEET_ID`.

 - Then, go to [Google Sheets API Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs), and click the "Enable the Google Sheets API" button.
 Follow instructions and download the credentials JSON file.
 Take a look at the file and fill in the following fields in `.env`: